Online Update of Safety Assurances Using Confidence-Based Predictions: Problem Setup

 \subsection{Human Prediction Model}

 In human-robot interaction scenarios, the robot typically maintains a model of human behavior in order to aid in the prediction of their future states.
-In previous works, the robot modeled the human as a utility-maximizing agent with respect to learned reward functions for given state-action pairs \cite{dfkConfidence}, \cite{ranSafety},\cite{bobuLess}.
-However, these models typically use discrete action sets rather than considering a continuous distribution over actions.
-Furthermore, these utility maximizing predictors rarely incorporate semantic information, limiting their predictive capabilities.

 In this work, we are particularly interested in the settings where the human motion predictors might be high-capacity models that use semantic information about the environment as an input (e.g., the roadgraph and traffic light state in the context of autonomous driving), along with the human states (and possibly their history) to generate continuous distributions over human controls.
 We assume that at each time step $t$, the robot has a prediction for each time step over the prediction horizon $[t, t+T]$ in terms of multivariate Gaussian distribution over human control actions:

 Here, $\mu^{t:t+T}$ and $\Sigma^{t:t+T}$ are the vectors and matrices of appropriate dimensions that represent the mean and covariance for the human control actions from time $t$ to $t+T$.
-Such prediction output representations are quite common in the literature, especially when the model is data-driven (e.g., \cite{salzmannTrajectron} and \cite{multipath}).
+Such prediction representations are common in the literature, especially when the model is data-driven (e.g., \cite{salzmann2020trajectron++} and \cite{multipath}).